thurstinn/RP5-Console/README.md

 Follow the truth table on the Main Board/USB schematic for ATSAMD21 (Switch 1-4 = low, high, low, high) and ATMEGA (Switch 1-4 = high, low, low, high) (low = switch down position and vice versa)

-Use Arduino IDE to program the included scripts for each device.
+Use Arduino IDE to flash the included scripts for each device.
 For ATSAMD21, double-click reset button to show up as COM Port.
 For ATMEGA hit the reset button once flashing begins

 Follow the instructions in the Ardupad script to calibrate the joysticks